Electroconvulsive Therapy: UK Therapy Options

 The BetterHelp platform is not intended to provide any information regarding which medication or medical treatment may be appropriate for you.
 The content provides generalized information that is not specific to one individual.
 Do not take any action without consulting a qualified medical professional.

-Online therapy for mental health conditions
+Online counselling for mental health conditions

 For some people experiencing depression, leaving home for therapy sessions can be challenging.
 However, mental health support is still available through online counselling.
 With online counseling through a platform like BetterHelp, you can be matched with a credentialed therapist who has experience treating depression or other mental disorders.
 You can communicate with a therapist via audio, video, or live chat.
 In addition, you can reach out to your therapist at any time via in-app messaging, and they’ll respond as soon as they can.
 This option may be useful for days when you experience more severe symptoms of depression.

 Online therapy has been shown to be effective for numerous mental disorders.
-In one meta-analysis and systemic review published in 2020, researchers found that electronic cognitive-behavioral therapy (eCBT) was just as effective as in-person therapy.
+In one meta-analysis and systematic review published in 2020, researchers found that electronic cognitive-behavioral therapy (eCBT) was just as effective as in-person therapy.
 After looking at 17 studies, the authors concluded, “Our results demonstrated that eCBT was more effective than face-to-face CBT at reducing depression symptom severity.”

 Takeaway